 Be realistic about what you’re going to spend on these things.
 You might think you can cut down on what you spend on nights out for a while, but will you be happy still doing this three months down the line?
 If it looks like you’ll be spending more than you’ve got coming in you might have to accept that the rent on this property is too high and find somewhere cheaper.

 Rates have to be paid on all properties in Northern Ireland.
 If you rent your home privately, either you or the landlord will be expected to pay rates.
 If you don’t pay your rates bill you could end up in court.
-Find out who is responsible for paying rates on rental properties on our advice in our renting section.
+The rules on who is responsible for rates can be pretty complicated, so it's important to be clear on this before you sign any agreement.

 Leaving care or disabled?